canonical/ubuntu-pro-client/docs/tutorials/basic_commands.md

 You can retrieve your Ubuntu Pro token from the [Ubuntu Pro portal](https://ubuntu.com/pro/).
 You will log in with your SSO credentials, the same credentials you use for https://login.ubuntu.com.
-After getting your Ubuntu Pro token, go to the Multipass VM and run:
+After getting your Ubuntu Pro token, go to the VM and run:

 ```console
 $ sudo pro attach YOUR_TOKEN